Arriva London: Wood Green (WN)

-Arriva London South
+Arriva London South Limited

-Arriva London South Limited operates five bus garages.
+Arriva London South Limited operates four garages.

 Brixton (BN)

-Brixton garage operates routes 50, 59, 133, 137, 319, 333 and N133.
+Brixton garage operates routes 50, 59, 137, 319, 417 and N137.

-History

 Originally built as a depot for cable trams which ran up Brixton Hill in 1892, it was re-built between 1904 and 1906 for use by electric trams.
-In 1993 it was extended onto a site formerly owned by the water board and containing a large water main, and then in 1949 reconstruction started to bury the main and convert the depot into one large building instead of two smaller ones.
-The last trams ran from the depot in 1951, by which time AEC Regent III RTs had started to arrive with the last remaining until 1976.
+In 1939, the garage was extended onto a site formerly owned by the water board and containing a large water main, and then in 1949, reconstruction started to bury the main and convert the depot into one large building instead of two smaller ones.
+The last trams ran from the depot in 1951, by which time AEC Regent III RTs had started to arrive, with the last RT remaining until 1976.

-In 1971 Brixton became one of the first to receive Daimler Fleetlines and then in 1984 MCW Metrobuses.
+In 1971, Brixton became one of the first to receive Daimler Fleetlines, followed by MCW Metrobuses in 1984.
 The garage also received the first production Wright Cadet bodied DAF single deckers in 2001.
-Brixton was also the last depot to operate AEC Routemasters in regular service in London on route 159 until December 2005.
-Now the garage has only double-decker buses, all the other single-decker buses have been transferred to other garages.
-From 12 December 2015, route 159 passed to Abellio London with New Routemaster buses, marking Brixton's last night route.
+Brixton was also the last depot to operate AEC Routemasters in regular service in London on route 159, with the last Routemasters being withdrawn at Brixton on 9 December 2005.
+The garage exclusively operates double-decker buses, with all single-decker buses having been transferred to other garages.

+Brixton became the first Arriva London bus garage to begin moving towards electrification of its fleet during 2021, being connected to the National Grid ahead of the delivery of 22 BYD Alexander Dennis Enviro400EV battery electric buses for use on route 319.

 Croydon (TC)

-Croydon garage operates routes 60, 166, 194, 264, 312, 405, 412, 466, 612, 627, and 685.
+Croydon garage operates routes 60, 166, 194, 312, 405, 412, 466, 645, 685 and SL5.

-History

 Built by the London General Omnibus Company in 1915, the garage was handed over to Thomas Tilling on opening as part of an agreement between the two operators.
 The garage had to have roof reconstruction in the early 1930s to allow roofed double deckers to use the garage and was totally destroyed in 1941 after an air raid which also killed four staff and destroyed 56 buses.
 The reconstruction was finally completed in the mid-1950s.
 AEC Regent III RTs mainly monopolised the garage until the arrival of AEC Routemasters in 1964.

-In 1969 experimental XAs and later FRM1 were tested on route 233.
+In 1969, experimental XAs and later FRM1 were tested on route 233.
 When the XAs departed in 1973 they were replaced by Daimler Fleetlines which lasted until January 1993.
 LSs started to arrive in the late 1970s and MCW Metrobus in 1985 until they were replaced by Leyland Titans.
 When Elmers End closed a reshuffle took place with the Routemasters departing and the garage became fully one man operated, and later in 1994, the garage became fully double deck with the departure of the last Leyland Nationals.